 Here in New England, we need to take advantage of every fleeting moment of summer to help us get through the winter!
 So having a comfortable place to spend time outdoors is a must.
-A couple years ago, the cushions for my patio set was pulled apart while stored in my shed during a particularly cold winter by some animal looking for warmth.
+A couple years ago, the cushions for my patio set were pulled apart while stored in my shed during a particularly cold winter by some animal looking for warmth.
 I have been meaning to do something with my depressing deck since then, because this is how it has been looking:

 My climbing hydrangea was super overgrown and taking over, and it has just become just a storage space for random garden things.

 Step 1 was easy and best of all free!
 I trimmed back the hydrangea, found a home for all the random things, and gave the deck a good sweep

 I am no stranger to DIY and have never been afraid to tackle a project so I set out to find plans.
 My *favorite* blog for DIY is Ana-White.com , if you enjoy working with your hands and building things I would 100% recommend browsing around her site.
 Her plans are free and really easy to follow, even if you are a beginner!
 I have made a couple projects with her plans, and she once again didn’t let me down, I found plans for this super cute Truss Table & Benches.

 The only change I was going to make to her plan was to not do the separate “breadboard” ends because I wasn’t confident I could attach them securely.
 I made up my list and headed to the lumber yard.
 For the base legs and trusses, I used pressure treated 4x4s, and for the top untreated pine.
 In total, for all the wood, screws, stain, and taxes it came to only $195!
 I was super excited and couldn’t wait to start building!